jenniferlu123/shopping-cart/README.md

 # Introduction:

-This python program was written to facilitate the checkout process at the GU Healthy Foods grocery store.
+The goal of this python application is to facilitate the checkout process at the GU Healthy Foods grocery store.

 # Prerequisites: